mxjp/gluon/docs/reference/web-components.md

 # Web Components
-Gluon supports using web components just like any other native element.
+Rvx supports using web components just like any other native element.

 === "JSX"
 	```jsx